AliothCancer/LinuxGamingTweaksAndSoftwares/README.md

 - RADV_PERFTEST=nggc

 *Enable NGGC.
-Can slightly improve performance on RX6000 series, but may reduce performance for other cards.
-Very low impact (see: https://www.phoronix.com/scan.php?page=article&item=radeon-radv-nggc&num=3 )
+Can slightly improve performance on RX6000 series, but may reduce performance for other cards (see: https://www.phoronix.com/scan.php?page=article&item=radeon-radv-nggc&num=3 )

 *You may find more here: https://docs.mesa3d.org/envvars.html